kimai/kimai/README.md

 If you want to develop for Kimai 2 please read the following documentation:

 - an example on how to extend Kimai 2 can be found in this [GitHub repository](https://github.com/kevinpapst/kimai2-invoice)
-- the developer documentation can be found at [var/docs/developers.md](var/docs/developers.md) both on GitHub and your local installation
+- the [developer documentation](var/docs/developers.md) is available both on GitHub and your local installation